Quickstart

 ## What this guide covers

-Create a workspace key and make the first authenticated request against Mailrith's public API.
+Create a workspace key and make your first authenticated request to Mailrith's public API.

 ## Create a Workspace API Key

 Start every server-to-server integration with a workspace API key.
-A workspace key is a private credential that tells Mailrith which workspace the request belongs to and what that request is allowed to do.
+A workspace key is a private credential that tells Mailrith which workspace the request belongs to and which actions the request can perform.

-Create one key for one integration, not one key for a whole company.
+Create one key for each integration.
+Do not use one key for a whole company.
 For example, create separate keys for a website signup form, a CRM sync, an internal reporting job, and a one-time migration.
-Separate keys make it easy to rotate or revoke one integration without breaking everything else.
+Separate keys let you rotate or revoke access for one integration without breaking the others.

-The full secret is shown only once when the key is created.
-Store it in a secure secret manager or environment variable before closing the dialog.
+Mailrith shows the full secret only once when you create the key.
+Copy the secret and store it in a secure secret manager or environment variable before you close the dialog.

-1. In Mailrith, use the workspace switcher in the left sidebar to choose the workspace you want the integration to access.
-The workspace you choose decides which subscribers, tags, forms, landing pages, campaigns, and jobs the key can reach.
+1. In Mailrith, use the workspace switcher in the left sidebar to choose the workspace that the integration should access.
+The selected workspace controls which subscribers, tags, forms, landing pages, campaigns, and jobs the key can reach.

 2. Click `Settings` in the left sidebar, then click the `API Keys` tab.
 For a user-facing walkthrough of this screen, see [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md).

-3. In `Integration Credentials`, click `Generate API Key` to open the `Generate API Key` drawer.
+3. Click `Generate API Key` to open the `Generate API Key` drawer.

 4. Choose `Workspace`, enter `Name`, choose `Access Level`, and choose `Expiration`.

-5. Give the key a name that identifies the owning system, such as `Website Signup Form`, `CRM Nightly Sync`, or `Data Warehouse Export`.
+5. Use a key name that identifies the system that owns the key, such as `Website Signup Form`, `CRM Nightly Sync`, or `Data Warehouse Export`.

-6. Click `Generate`, then copy the full secret from `Save Your API Key` immediately.
+6. Click `Generate`, then immediately copy the full secret from `Save Your API Key`.
 Mailrith will not show the full secret again.

-- Choose the narrowest access level that works for the integration.
-Use read-only access for reporting and read-write access only when the integration must create or update Mailrith data.
+- Choose the narrowest access level that the integration needs.
+Use read-only access for reporting.
+Use read-write access only when the integration must create or update Mailrith data.

 - Name the key after the system that owns it, such as `Website Signup Form` or `CRM Nightly Sync`.